Jean-Georges Vongerichten

-Jean-Georges Vongerichten ([ʒãːˈʒɔrʒ fɔnɡəˈrɪçtn̩]; [ʒɑ̃ʒɔʁʒ vɔŋɡəʁiʃtɛn]; born in Alsace, France, on 16 March 1957) is a French chef.
-Vongerichten owns restaurants in Miami Beach, Las Vegas, London, Paris, Shanghai, and Tokyo, as well as New York's Jean-Georges restaurant and Tangará Jean Georges in São Paulo's luxurious Palácio Tangará, by Oetker Collection.
-He is also the head chef of Eden Rock, St Barths.
+Jean-Georges Vongerichten ([ʒãːˈʒɔrʒ fɔnɡəˈrɪçtn̩]; [ʒɑ̃ʒɔʁʒ vɔŋɡəʁiʃtɛn]; born March 16, 1957) is a French-American chef.
+Vongerichten owns restaurants in Miami Beach, Las Vegas, London, Paris, Shanghai, Philadelphia, and Tokyo, as well as New York's Jean-Georges restaurant and Tangará Jean Georges in São Paulo's Palácio Tangará, by Oetker Collection.
+He is head chef of Eden Rock, St Barths.
 Vongerichten is the author of five cookbooks, two with Mark Bittman.

 Early life and career

-Born and raised on the outskirts of Strasbourg in Alsace, France, Vongerichten's earliest family memories are about food.
-The Vongerichten home centered around the kitchen, where each day his mother and grandmother would prepare lunch for the almost 50 employees in their family-owned business.
-His love for food cemented his choice of career at the age of 16, when his parents brought him to the 3-star Michelin-rated Auberge de l’Ill for a birthday dinner.
+Born and raised on the outskirts of Strasbourg in Alsace, France, Vongerichten had a family life centered around the kitchen, where each day his mother and grandmother prepared lunch for the almost 50 employees of their business.
+His love of food cemented his choice of career at the age of 16, when his parents brought him to the three-star Michelin-rated Auberge de l'Ill for a birthday dinner.

 Vongerichten began his training soon after in a work-study program at the Auberge de l'Ill as an apprentice to Chef Paul Haeberlin.
-He went on to work with the top chefs in France, including Paul Bocuse and Louis Outhier at L’Oasis in the south of France.
-Often working with Outhier, Vongerichten opened 10 restaurants around the world from 1980 to 1985, including the Oriental Hotel in Bangkok, the Meridien Hotel in Singapore, and the Mandarin Hotel in Hong Kong.
+He went on to work with France's top chefs, including Paul Bocuse and Louis Outhier at L'Oasis in the south of France.

+Often working with Outhier, Vongerichten opened ten restaurants around the world from 1980 to 1985, including the Oriental Hotel in Bangkok, the Meridien Hotel in Singapore, and the Mandarin Hotel in Hong Kong.

-Relocation to America
+Relocation to the United States

 Vongerichten arrived in the United States in 1985 under the auspices of consulting chef Louis Outhier, opening the Le Marquis de Lafayette restaurant in Boston.
-A year later he arrived in New York to take over the executive Chef position at Lafayette in the Drake Swissôtel, generating critical acclaim with his innovative interpretation of classical French cuisine and earning four stars from The New York Times at the age of 29.
-There he met financiers Bob Giraldi and Phil Suarez, a loyal dining patron.
+A year later he arrived in New York to take over as executive chef at Lafayette in the Drake Swissôtel, earning four stars from The New York Times at the age of 29.
+There he met financiers Bob Giraldi and Phil Suarez.
 Vongerichten, Giraldi and Suarez opened a bistro, JoJo, in 1991.
 JoJo was named Best New Restaurant of the Year, and earned three stars from The New York Times.